brechtbilliet/brechtbilliet.github.io/_posts/2016-11-09-A-scalable-angular2-architecture.md

 **This is bad design!** It's almost impossible to see in which direction the data flows.
 I's also very hard to maintain this code, fix bugs in it or develop features.
 What we do want, is a unidirectional dataflow like [Flux](https://facebook.github.io/flux/) or [Redux](http://redux.js.org/).

-It basically looks like this: childcomponents only notify their parent components, the parent (smart component) will send an action to a store that contains state, and that action will update the state for the entire application.
+It basically looks like this: child components only notify their parent components, the parent (smart component) will send an action to a store that contains state, and that action will update the state for the entire application.
 When that state is being updated, we can re-evaluate the component tree.
-Afterwards the data always flows in the same direction (downwards).
+As a result the data always flows in the same direction (downwards).

 ![Unidirectional dataflow](scalableng2architecture/unidirectionaldataflow.png)